Healthy-Nebula-3603/EUC-free-app/README.md

 A proof of concept for application for EUC built in the codex-cli with GPT 5.6 SOL ( high )

 The agent was working for 1 hour with debugging.
-The smartphone connected via usb for automatic installation app and debugging to a computer and the rest was doing codex-cli itself without any use interaction.
+The smartphone connected via usb for automatic installation app and debugging to a computer and the rest was doing a codex-cli itself without any user interaction.
-Application is fully working, live information , settings , saved data.
+Application is fully working, live information , settings , saved data, etc.